qkzk/fm/development.md

   - User can set complex permissions from octal (like 2755), full display (rwxrwsrw-) or a subset of chmod.
     It's still possible to do !chmod whatever %s to change the permissions
 - Files with size between 9.5units and 10.0units weren't properly aligned.

+**Bugfixes :**

+- click in menus was offset by 2
+- shell would open in other tab path
+- open config file did nothing
+- Updated syntect to `5.2.0` since older versions required a crate which didn't compile anymore.

 #### Changelog